SCM-NV/nano-qmflows/Tutorial.rst

 Tutorial on QMFlows-NAMD calculations (YML input)
 ====================

-This tutorial focus on how to perform QMFlows-NAMD calculations with the newest version of QMFlows, where the *input_test_distribute_derivative_couplings.yml* input is used instead of the *distribute_job.py* input used in older versions.
+This tutorial focus on how to compute non-adiabatic coupling vectors between molecular orbitals belonging at two different time steps, t and t+dt, of a pre-computed molecular dynamics trajectory.
+What this program does is to compute at each point of the trajectory, the electronic structure using DFT, and then the overlap integrals <psi_i(t)|psi_j(t+dt)>.
+These integrals are stored and finally used to compute numerically the non-adiabatic couplings.
+These and the orbital energies are written in a format readable by PYXAID to perform surface hopping dynamics.

 When using this tutorial, ensure you have the latest version of QMFlows and QMFlows-NAMD installed.

 Preparing the input
 --------------------
-The following is an example of the `distribution input`:
+The following is an example of the inputfile for the calculation of derivative couplings for the Cd33Se33 system.
+The calculations are carried out with the CP2k package, which you need to have pre-installed.
+The level of theory is DFT/PBE.

 .. code-block:: yaml

     workflow:
     distribute_derivative_couplings

     project_name: Cd33Se33
     runner: multiprocessing